 Such as, what if I hadn’t gotten sick after the conference and instead headed north for my meeting and to visit my friend in Sonoma leaving mom and the dog alone in the house.

-My mom is wearing her thin robe and slippers and I am wearing my dad’s soft gray cotton sweatpants which have been turned inside out to be used as a respirator and then right side out again and my feet are bare.
+My mom is wearing her thin robe and slippers and I am wearing my dad’s soft gray cotton sweatpants which have been turned inside out to be used as a respirator and then right side out again and my feet are bare and now I am feeling the cuts and where blood has stuck debris to the soles.
 There are two thick moving blankets in the car, the kind with quilting and some sort of rough silver-gray coating.
 We bundle up in them still shivering because it never occurred to either of us to turn on the engine and run the heater but we would probably still be shivering even if we were warm.

-Just as I think about walking to a neighbor’s to wake them up in case I didn’t say the address right after all a man strides by, his hair disheveled, intent on getting to the house.
-He stops when he sees how big it is and I roll down the window and he turns, surprised because I don’t think he saw us in the parked van and his eyes are wild when he asks, Is it your house?
+Just as I think about walking to a neighbor’s to wake them up in case I didn’t say the address correctly after all a man strides by, his hair disheveled, intent on getting to the house.
+He stops when he sees how big the fire is with flames shooting up into the sky and I roll down the window and he turns, surprised because I don’t think he saw us in the parked van and his eyes are wild when he asks, Is it your house?
 I say yes, my mom’s house and he says Are you all right? and we say Yes we got out and he asks if everybody is out, and we say Yes and he asks again and we say Yes it was just us, dad is in Dallas and the dog is here, too.

-His name is Mike and he knows my parents and his dogs knows their dog as he lives just one house down.
+His name is Mike and he knows my parents and his dogs knows my parents dog as he lives just a couple of houses down.
 My mom says he is a hazmat guy, the kind of firefighter who deals with toxic fires, and he says he has his radio on all the time and when he heard the name of his street, our street, he woke up fast and ran outside down his driveway.
 I imagine him bursting out of his house running turning right toward the dead end and my parents’ house.
 Was he thinking two people in their eighties are in there and how would they get out?
 Of course he was.
 He knows about dad’s stroke and mom’s bad ankle and so he is so very relieved to see us and confirms that the fire trucks are coming and stays with us talking as his head swivels between the house and us and back at the street and up to the house next door where 90-year old Phil lives wondering if he should go wake him up.
-I feel like we are on the same adrenaline bandwidth knowing he is thinking about the fire jumping roofs and getting his wife and kids up and out and also Phil next door in his walker or his wheelchair, maybe he should be doing that right now, but I trust his assessment that the trucks are seconds away and anyway the fire is devouring the house in a direction away from Phil and the houses downhill and along the block and so we talk, or I talk to him to tell him about where it started and how fast it spread and we watch sparks from the living room side of the house and the smoke rising and the three big fir trees we always worry about and think oh shit those are for sure going up.
+We are on the same adrenaline bandwidth wondering about the fire jumping roofs and maybe he needs to get his wife and kids up and out and also Phil next door in his walker or his wheelchair, maybe he should be doing that right now, but I trust his assessment that the trucks are seconds away and anyway the fire is devouring the house in a direction away from Phil and the houses downhill and along the block and so we talk, or I talk to him to tell him about where it started and how fast it spread and we watch sparks from the living room side of the house and the smoke rising and the three tall pine trees we always worry about and think oh shit those are for sure going up.

 Fire truck lights and Mike is heading out to meet them.
 Mom looks at me like she’s trying to remember something and says How did you know?
 How did you know? and I say How did I know what? and she says How did you know there was a fire and I say I heard the smoke alarm didn’t you hear the smoke alarm? and she says Ohmygod no I didn’t hear it I slept right through it and I squeeze her hand.
-She might have been there alone and I think of the lunch meeting I missed in Redwood City because of my cold and my cancelled visit with my friend in Sonoma.
+She might have been there alone and I think of the lunch meeting I missed in Redwood City because of my cold, which was probably the Coronavirus we figure out later, and therefore my cancelled visit with my friend in Sonoma.

 Mike walks back to us from the first truck that arrives with a firefighter who asks me and I am saying it again and mom is saying it again that Nobody’s in the house.
-It’s surreal staring at this real live firefighter doing his real live scary job in a real live fire in his big black coat with the yellow strips of reflective tape and the big red helmet hat with its visor and his number and his square-jawed firefighter face with his big eyes looking into mine and asking again and I realize I don’t sound definitive enough so I say in the most definite tone I can It is just me and mom and the dog and my dad’s in Dallas but it’s nice that you are checking so many times.
+It’s surreal staring at this real live firefighter doing his real live scary job in a real live fire in his big black coat with the yellow strips of reflective tape and the big red helmet hat with its visor and his number and his square-jawed firefighter face with his wide firefighter eyes looking into mine and asking again and I realize I don’t sound definitive enough so I say in the most definite tone I can It is just me and mom and the dog and my dad’s in Dallas but thank you for rechecking so many times.